SamuelSackey/nextjs-supabase-example/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-You can get these values from your Supabase dashboard `Settings > API`
+You can get these values from your Supabase dashboard `Project Settings > Data API`

+> [!NOTE]
+> When the app is deployed, set the deployment URL as the `Site URL` in the supabase dashboard at `Authentication > URL Configuration`

 ## Configure Supabase Clients